Aleysky District

 Aleysky District (Але́йский райо́н) is an administrative and municipal district (raion), one of the fifty-nine in Altai Krai, Russia.
 It is located in the center of the krai.
 The area of the district is 3400 km2.
 Its administrative center is the town of Aleysk (which is not administratively a part of the district).
 Population:

 Administrative and municipal status

 Within the framework of administrative divisions, Aleysky District is one of the fifty-nine in the krai.
 The town of Aleysk serves as its administrative center, despite being incorporated separately as a town of krai significance—an administrative unit with the status equal to that of the districts.

 As a municipal division, the district is incorporated as Aleysky Municipal District.
 The town of krai significance of Aleysk is incorporated separately from the district as Aleysk Urban Okrug.

+Geography

+Lakes Sredneye and Bakhmatovskoye are located in the district.